Charlie9009/CI_PP5_INSTRUMENTA/README.md

 ## Credit

+### A lot of credit goes to [Code Institute](https://codeinstitute.net/se/) as for a lot of the project was based and inspired by the *Boutique Ado* project

 ### Numerous videos, sites and articles was used to create this site.

 * [This video was used for building rating and comments](https://www.youtube.com/watch?v=OvTs8BMLb7o).<br>